JobNoorman/CPL-CPlusPlus-Solutions/README.md

   Probably the only possible compiler if you want to use Visual Studio.
   Often a bit slower with picking up the newest standards although this seems to have improved in recent years.

-All the exercises in this session have been tested with GCC 9.3.0 and Clang 10.0.
+All the exercises in this session have been tested with GCC 9.3 and Clang 10.0.
 However, any compiler that [supports the core language features of C++17][c++17 support] should work.

 This repository includes a file called [`Hello.cpp`](Hello.cpp) which contains the "Hello, world" program shown in the lecture.
-You can compile this file to an executable called `hello` using the following command:
+You can compile this file to an executable called `hello` using one of the following commands:
 - GCC: `g++ Hello.ccp -o hello`
 - Clang: `clang++ Hello.ccp -o hello`
 - Microsoft Visual C++: `cl Hello.cpp /out:hello.exe` (Sorry, not tested.)